If your MacBook Pro (2016 and later) or MacBook (Retina, 12-inch, 2017) is powered off, it turns on when you do these things:

 - Connect it to a power adapter while its lid is closed and it's connected to an external display.

-    To start up your MacBook Pro by plugging it in, make sure to use an AC adapter that provides sufficient power, like the one that came with the computer.
-For your MacBook Pro to start up when you open the lid while it's not connected to power, the battery must have some charge.
+To start up your MacBook Pro or MacBook by plugging it in, make sure to use an AC adapter that provides sufficient power, like the one that came with the computer.
+For your computer to start up when you open the lid while it's not connected to power, the battery must have some charge.

 Sleep, restart, and shut down on MacBook Pro with Touch ID

 Unlike with older Mac notebooks, holding down Touch ID (power button) on your MacBook Pro doesn't display a dialog with options to Restart, Sleep, or Shut Down.

 To restart your MacBook Pro, choose Apple () menu > Restart.

 To put your MacBook Pro to sleep, choose Apple menu > Sleep.
 You can also add a Sleep button to the Control Strip in the Touch Bar.
 Follow these steps to customize the Control Strip:

 - Touch the Control Strip region of the Touch Bar to switch to Control Strip customization.